 Projects

 Research in the Islet Regeneration Lab focuses on understanding how gene-environment interaction affects the regulation of pancreatic beta cell function, survival and regeneration.
-Dr. Matveyenko's team is also discovering how circadian clock genes and the circadian system regulate beta cell function and regeneration.
+Dr. Matveyenko's team also is discovering how circadian clock genes and the circadian system regulate beta cell function and regeneration.

 Circadian disruption in obesity, metabolic syndrome and diabetes

-Conditions associated with circadian disruption, such as shift work and sleep loss, are increasingly common and increase the susceptibility for the development of obesity, metabolic syndrome and diabetes.
-Mechanisms responsible for these associations remain unknown.
-The work in Dr. Matveyenko's Islet Regeneration Lab is focused on elucidating physiological and molecular links driving the association between circadian disruption and loss of glycemic control, with particular focus on the regulation of beta cell function and survival.
+The work in Dr. Matveyenko's Islet Regeneration Lab focuses on elucidating physiological and molecular links driving the association between circadian disruption and loss of glycemic control, with particular focus on the regulation of beta cell function and survival.

 Circadian clock genes in the regulation of beta cell function, survival, regeneration and maturation

-Type 2 diabetes-associated genetic loci in pathophysiology of beta cell failure
+Diabetes-associated genetic loci in pathophysiology of beta cell failure